The Principal Ideal Theorem in Spectral Synthesis: Abstract

 \section{Abstract}

-In an earlier paper we solved a long-standing problem which goes back to Laurent Schwartz’s work on mean-periodic functions.
-Namely, we completely characterized those locally compact Abelian groups having spectral synthesis.
-The method is based on the localization concept.
-In this paper we show that localization can be used to prove another basic result in spectral synthesis: the principal ideal theorem.
+In our recent work, we solved a long-standing problem originating from Laurent Schwartz’s theory of mean-periodic functions by fully characterizing those locally compact abelian groups that admit spectral synthesis.
+The key tool is our localization technique, which we now apply to provide a conceptually transparent proof for the generalization of a fundamental result in spectral synthesis: the Principal Ideal Theorem on any locally compact abelian group.